What Is A SubAir System On A Golf Course?

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-In the former, water and air are sucked through the turf by the blower – water goes into the drainage system and away through the greens natural drain routes while air is sucked into the vault and then above ground.
+But how does it work?
+Well, in the former mode, water and air are sucked through the turf by the blower – water goes into the drainage system and away through the natural drain routes of the greens while air is sucked into the vault and then above ground.

 In pressure mode, air is pushed up through the soil to optimise growing conditions with aeration and temperature control.
-Greenkeepers can monitor levels of moisture, aeration and temperature and set the unit to function accordingly.
+Greenkeepers can monitor levels of moisture, aeration and temperature, allowing them to set the unit to function accordingly.

-Sort of – A SubAir system can be used to control temperatures in the root zones which can help to extend the growing season beyond normal seasonal variations.
-The pressure mode of a Sub Air system can also be used to cool the root zone in particularly hot weather.
+Sort of.
+A SubAir system can be used to control temperatures in the root zones which can help to extend the growing season beyond normal seasonal variations.
+The pressure mode of a Sub Air system can also be used to cool the root zone when it's particularly hot.

-By moderating moisture, temperatures and aeration levels effectively, the root zone will be healthier and the grass more resilient as a result.
+By moderating moisture, temperatures and aeration levels effectively, the root zone will be healthier and the grass more resilient.
 That will create a more consistent, smoother playing surface.
-Turf will also recover more quickly if it incurs heavy traffic.
+Another benefit is that turf will also recover more quickly if it is subject to heavy traffic.

 Fergus is Golf Monthly's resident expert on the history of the game and has written extensively on that subject.
 He has also worked with Golf Monthly to produce a podcast series.
 Called 18 Majors: The Golf History Show it offers new and in-depth perspectives on some of the most important moments in golf's long history.
 You can find all the details about it here.